pinmacaroon/hook/docs/md/docs.md

 ### Two-Way Hook

 Send a message in the desired Discord channel, and make that message appear in game!

+### Xaero's World Map support

+[Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) has a feature, with which you can share waypoint in chat for everyone to save and add.
+This will be converted to readable coordinates and dimension data when sent to Discord!

 ## Setup